 About

-My main research interest is to better understand the behaviour, history and evolution of critical natural systems at the local environmental and global Earth scales, including their biological components by modeling their advanced thermodynamics.
-Determining these thermodynamics necessitates the knowledge of experimental analogs of these systems at the submicron scale through the structure of complex interfaces between different media (e.g. biological and mineral), compositional gradients or deciphering phase assemblages in tiny experimental setups (e.g. micro-reactors).
-For this I systematically apply visualization of these analog microsystems by electron microscopies and spectroscopic techniques.
+My main research interest is to better understand the behaviour, history and evolution of natural systems at both the local and global scales.
+A significant part of this research is dedicated to explicitly take into account, when present, the biological compartment of these systems by modeling their advanced thermodynamics, including non-equilibrium thermodynamics and thus de facto the kinetics.
+Determining these thermodynamics and kinetics requires experimental practice on analogs of these systems at the submicron scale through the structure of complex interfaces between different media (e.g. biological and mineral), compositional gradients or deciphering phase assemblages in tiny experimental setups (e.g. micro-reactors).
+For this I systematically apply advanced structural and chemical visualization of these analog microsystems by (mostly electron) microscopies and spectroscopic techniques.

 • High-pressure mineralogy of planetary interiors,